 Don’t want to wait in line?
 You can cut through the hassle and go on this skip-the-line tour at the Rijksmuseum that does more than let you bypass the long lines and even longer wait times.

-This ticket comes with a semi-private tour that takes you through the museum’s most iconic works of art.
-This tour gives you behind-the-scenes information on the museum’s most precious works of art, like The Night Watch.
+This ticket includes a semi-private tour of the museum’s most iconic works of art.
+The tour gives behind-the-scenes information on the museum’s most precious works, like The Night Watch.

 The museum is always open to group visits and tours.
 From big family trips to business outings, your group can get a unique experience.